History of Indianapolis in Timeline

 Indianapolis

-Indianapolis, or Indy, is the capital and most populous city of Indiana, also serving as the county seat of Marion County.
-Located in the central till plain along the White River's west fork, its slogan, "Crossroads of America", highlights its historical significance as a transportation center and its central location to major North American markets.
+Indianapolis, or Indy, is the capital and most populous city of Indiana, serving as the county seat of Marion County.
+Located in the state's central till plain along the White River's west fork, its slogan, "Crossroads of America," highlights its historical significance as a transportation hub and its central location relative to major North American markets.

-On May 15, 1902, the Soldiers' and Sailors' Monument was dedicated and would later become the city's unofficial symbol.
+On May 15, 1902, the Soldiers' and Sailors' Monument was dedicated, later becoming the city's unofficial symbol.

 1902: Herron School of Art and Design Established

-Established in 1902, the Herron School of Art and Design's first core faculty included Impressionist painters belonging to the Hoosier Group.
+In 1902, the Herron School of Art and Design was established; its first core faculty included Impressionist painters belonging to the Hoosier Group.

-In 1902, the Soldiers' and Sailors' Monument was built using Indiana limestone.
+In 1902, the Soldiers' and Sailors' Monument was completed, becoming a signature example of Indiana limestone use in Indianapolis.

-In 1905, the Birch Bayh Federal Building and United States Courthouse was built using Indiana limestone.
+In 1905, the Birch Bayh Federal Building and United States Courthouse was built, prominently featuring Indiana limestone in its construction in Indianapolis.

-In 1906, the U.S. Army began operating Fort Benjamin Harrison in neighboring Lawrence.
+From 1906, the U.S. Army operated Fort Benjamin Harrison in neighboring Lawrence.

-In 1907, Saints Peter and Paul Cathedral was built using Indiana limestone.
+In 1907, Saints Peter and Paul Cathedral was constructed using Indiana limestone as a signature building material in Indianapolis.

 1909: Indianapolis Park and Boulevard Plan

-In 1909, George Kessler's Indianapolis Park and Boulevard Plan linked notable parks with a system of parkways following the city's waterways.
+In 1909, George Kessler's Indianapolis Park and Boulevard Plan was created, linking notable parks with a system of parkways along the city's waterways.

-In 1909, the Indianapolis Masonic Temple was built using Indiana limestone.
+In 1909, the Indianapolis Masonic Temple was built, showcasing Indiana limestone as a key construction material.

 In 1909, the Indianapolis Motor Speedway was completed as an automotive test track.

-In 1910, Old Indianapolis City Hall was built using Indiana limestone.
+In 1910, Old Indianapolis City Hall was constructed, featuring Indiana limestone as a prominent building material.

 1910: Opening of Old National Centre

-In 1910, the Old National Centre, the oldest stagehouse in Indianapolis, opened in the Mass Ave Cultural Arts District.
+In 1910, the Old National Centre, the oldest stagehouse in Indianapolis, opened in the Mass Ave Cultural Arts District, featuring the Murat Theatre, Egyptian Room, and Corinthian Hall.

 May 30, 1911: Inaugural Indianapolis 500

-On May 30, 1911, Ray Harroun won the inaugural running of the Indianapolis 500 at Indianapolis Motor Speedway.
+On May 30, 1911, Ray Harroun won the inaugural Indianapolis 500 at Indianapolis Motor Speedway.

 1911: First Indianapolis 500

-In 1911, the 2.5-mile-long rectangular oval hosted the first Indianapolis 500, an open-wheel automobile race.
+Since 1911, the Indianapolis Motor Speedway has hosted the Indianapolis 500, an open-wheel automobile race.

-In 1913, Indianapolis was one of the hardest hit cities in the Great Flood, resulting in five known deaths and the displacement of 7,000 families.
+In 1913, Indianapolis was one of the hardest hit cities in the Great Flood of 1913, resulting in five known deaths and the displacement of 7,000 families.

 In 1913, the Indianapolis streetcar strike, subsequent police mutiny and riots led to the creation of the state's earliest labor-protection laws.